 Is my pet too old to receive treatment?

+Never!
 We see many senior pets at our center.
 Senior animals can benefit greatly from increasing their mobility in a safe environment.
-Most enjoy just standing in the warm water of the underwater treadmill or walking just a few minutes without having to bear their full body weight.
+Most enjoy standing in the warm water of the underwater treadmill and walking a few minutes without having to bear their full body weight.
 Even this small amount of activity can increase their ability levels at home.
 Their activity and fitness levels are closely monitored as well as heart and respiratory rates.
 With any pet we begin a program slowly and tailor it to their current ability level with the goal of making them more mobile and comfortable at home.

 Do you treat cats too?